vagabondlab/phycorr/README.md

 * **RetroICOR:** This method is based on the original work by Glover et al. (2000), "Retrospective correction of physiological fluctuation in fMRI signals."
 NeuroImage 11, 162–175.
 * **R-DECO:** This tool is based on the original work by Moeyersons, J. et al. (2020)," R-DECO: An open-source Matlab based graphical user interface for the detection and correction of R-peaks (version 1.0.0).
 PhysioNet. https://doi.org/10.13026/x6j7-sp58."
-* Base code, and functions for the pipeline were provided by our collaborators from Slocco Laboratory at Spaulding Rehabilitation Hospital (Lizbeth Ayoub, Andrew Bolender, and Roberta Slocco).
+* This project builds upon base code and functions provided by the Slocco Laboratory at Spaulding Rehabilitation Hospital (Lizbeth Ayoub, Andrew Bolender, and Roberta Slocco).

 ## Known Issues